jonnyfux/REST-Docker-Template/README.md

 ### Prerequisite

 - Install Docker (https://docs.docker.com/get-docker/), Docker-Compose (https://docs.docker.com/compose/install/)
 - To verify that everything has been installed correctly run {docker,docker-compose} -v.
-You should the version number e.g. Docker version 19.03.6
+You should see the version number e.g. Docker version 19.03.6

 ### Starting the app